HOW TO VOLUNTEER

 - THE MINIMUM AGE TO VOLUNTEER IS 16 YEARS.
 PLEASE, NO EXCEPTIONS.
 There is no upper limit to volunteering.

-- We are usually at The Hope Factory by 8:30 am Monday-Thursday and Saturday and 1:30 pm on Sunday.
+- We are usually at The Hope Factory by 8:30 am Monday-Thursday & Saturday, and by 1:30 pm on any Sunday we are open.
 Make sure you double check the times in SignUp Genius or with your group’s leader if you’re coming as part of a group.

 - You can come and go as your schedule permits.
 If this is your first time volunteering, please try to be on time for a brief orientation.
 If you need to leave early, just let us know so we can plan accordingly.